 (b) a subsidiary of the first body corporate or of such a body corporate as is referred to in paragraph (a);

-and for these purposes 'voting rights', 'holding' voting rights and 'subsidiary' are to be construed in accordance with Section 736A of the Companies Act 1985Add new GT Section D – CDSP AND UK LINK
+and for these purposes 'voting rights', 'holding' voting rights and 'subsidiary' are to be construed in accordance with Section 736A of the Companies Act 1985; and the CDSP shall not be treated for any purposes of the Code as an Affiliate (of any specified percentage) of any Party.

+Add new GT Section D – CDSP AND UK LINK

 [Add new text shown in document attached as Annex D.]